Standard library

 content optional of anything of type t

-depends on lst content list of anything of type t
+depends on l content list of anything of type t

-## **Edge-case**: if the list is empty, returns `Absent`
+## If the list is empty, returns `Absent`

 declaration last_element